bradleymackey/vault-ios/Vault/README.md

 Vault package that contains the library for the Vault app.
 It's a Swift package that defines several targets, ultimately vended via `VaultiOS` to the application wrapper.

+## Platform Support

+Due to general capacity constraints and to make Vault work the best for all users, we only aim to support the latest major iOS release.
+It's just not feasible to support multiple iOS versions without sufficient testing capacity.

 ## Architecture

 There's essentially 3 storage representations, which we encode and decode from.